Octavia Hill Centenary Trail - views and nature

 Octavia Hill, who lived here in Toys Hill and is buried nearby at Crockham Hill, gave us one of our first properties in 1898.
 All that remains of this house in Toys Hill is the terrace with a sunken well.
 Since then, through the generosity of many different people, our ownership of Toys Hill has expanded to create an outstanding area of woodland for public access.

 Retrace your steps and, keeping to the left of the grass triangle, cross to Scords Lane opposite.
-Passing the beautiful old Toys Hill farmhouse and Old Cottage farm, maintain direction at a signpost.
-The lane finally ends at a private driveway by a metal National Trust sign for Scords Wood.
+Continue along Scords Lane until the road bears to the right and a sign indicates Scords Farm down to the right.
+Directly ahead is a pathway signposted 'No roadway for vehicles - continue up this private road until reaching a metal National Trust sign for Scords Wood.

 Bear left onto a footpath and immediately right onto a small footpath with a fence on the right.
 On reaching a wide track turn right and continue downhill.
 At a waymark post keep straight ahead on the small path marked Greensand Way to emerge via a squeeze stile into a field.

-Continue straight ahead up the next field and under telegraph wires to the start of a dirt track.
+Continue straight ahead up the next field and under power cables to the start of a dirt track.
 Follow this track through a metal kissing gate and past a solitary oak tree.
-Very soon on the right is a metal kissing gate in the hedge.
-Go through, leaving the Greensand Way.
+Very soon go through another metal kissing gate on your right.

 Passing between woods on the left and a field on the right, enter woodland.
 After an uphill section at a fork bear right and continue uphill.
 The path levels out at a junction of paths.
 Keep straight ahead to a stone seat commemorating Octavia Hill.